Arkansas Auto Accident Attorney

 Share insurance information

 Ask the other driver to exchange car insurance information.
 You will need this information to determine who pays for damages and your attorney will need this information to begin the negotiations process.
 Don’t admit fault, however, even if you believe you are the responsible party.
+If the other driver is uninsured obtaining current contact information is critical.

 If you aren’t injured, take photos of the accident scene and the damage to the vehicles.
 Take pictures of the intersection and any other helpful information, such as skid marks and other cars.
 Collect the contact information of anyone who witnessed the accident.
 This will be helpful to your attorney when establishing fault.